AnotherCraft/ac-worldgen/docs/tutorial/02_hills.md

 # Hills
 For generating hills, we can start off with basic 2D [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise).
-For that, woglac offers the function `Float perlin2D(Float octaveSize, Float seed)` that returns `-1` to `1` for each `x, y` position. `octaveSize` denotes the scale of the noise in chunks (16 blocks).
+For that, woglac offers the function `Float perlin2D(Float scale, Float seed)` that returns `-1` to `1` for each `x, y` position. `scale` denotes the scale of the noise in chunks (16 blocks).
 For `seed` we just bash the keyboard for some random number to make the noise unique – calling the function with the same seed always produces the same results.
-To make the code more readable, the `octaveSize` paremeters are prefixed with `~` and `seed` parameters are prefixed with `#`.
+To make the code more readable, the `scale` paremeters are prefixed with `~` and `seed` parameters are prefixed with `#`.

 ```WOGLAC
 Float z = worldPos()::z();